jseppi/intro-to-turf/index.md

 . . .

-Loosely coupled functionality
+Modular - take only what you need (good for browsers via [browserify](http://browserify.org/))

 . . .

-Modular - take only what you need (good for browser usage)

-. . .

 Speaks [GeoJSON](http://geojson.org)

 . . .

+Wraps other modules so that they speak GeoJSON, too

 # GeoJSON